Please carefully review the program requirements and instructional materials for information on how to apply for the Turf Replacement Program.

-- Have a minimum of 250 square feet of turf removed, or if the entire front yard has less than 250 square feet of turf grass, all present turf must be removed.
+- Have a minimum of 250 square feet of turf removed, or if the entire site has less than 250 square feet of turf grass, all present turf must be removed.

 - Not include any live turf, or turf-looking grasses.

-- Include at least five plants per 100 square feet in the project area.
-Please visit bewaterwise.com to view detailed photo guides of 50 plants native to Southern California.
-For native plants specific to your area, visit calscape.org
+- Include at least three plants per 100 square feet in the project area.
+Existing trees that remain in the project area count towards this requirement.
+Please visit http://calscape.org/ for native plant lists specific to your area.

 - Please note that turf, turf-looking grasses, or invasive plants do not qualify even if they are drought-tolerant or California natives.
 You can view a list of invasive plants by visiting http://www.cal-ipc.org/solutions/prevention/landscaping/dpp/?region=socal